prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Best Practices.md

 ## Logs

-In order to know that your networking is performing efficiently and optimally you need to keep track of every packet sent back and forth for your game.
+In order to know that your networking is performing efficiently and optimally, you need to keep track of every packet sent back and forth for your game.

 Packets should be logged by timestamp and the number of bytes sent and received.
 Check out the tutorial [here](/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md) on clock synchronization to see how you can get these data.
 You can also cache data as they comes in to get average readings per second, which is very useful because UDP packet transmission times can vary.